odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

         title: Early morning Ganges aarti, boat ride and walking tour
         content: >-
-          Your guide meets you at the hotel before sunrise, so you can watch the amazing Subah-e-Benares spectacle, which takes place on Varanasi's waterfront every morning.
+          Your guide meets you at the hotel before sunrise, so you can watch the amazing Subah-e-Benares spectacle, which takes place on Varanasi’s waterfront every morning.
 The principal attraction of Varanasi is the long string of bathing ghats by the river, where pilgrims make their sin-cleansing dip in the holy river and on which bodies are cremated.